banbox/bandoc/bot/en-US/hyperopt.md

 * **good0t7**: Filter profitable groups by descending score, taking the average of all groups in the top 70%.
 * **good3t10**: Filter profitable groups by descending score, taking the average of all groups beyond the top 30%.

-You can use `banbot.o tool test_pickers` to test the scores of all pickers in future backtesting.
+You can use `bot tool test_pickers` to test the scores of all pickers in future backtesting.

 After multiple tests, we found that `good3` slightly outperforms other pickers in most cases.
 The ones that perform slightly worse than `good3` are: `good0t3/goodAvg/good1t4/good4`; most of the other pickers generally perform poorly or average.